tappeddev/api_provider/README.md

    });
    ```

-   If you want to test your `ApiProvider` with all of your custom `Interceptor`'s' we gotcha covered, because `MockApiProvider` supports  `Interceptor`'s   as well! 💪🏼
+   If you want to test your `ApiProvider` with all of your custom `Interceptor`'s' we gotcha covered, because `MockApiProvider` supports  `Interceptor`'s   as well. 💪🏼

    Just use `addInterceptor` on the `builder`.